 Ideally this will involve moving to a Spanish speaking country where you can speak Spanish on a daily basis.
 If you are able to find accommodation with a host family this will be even better as it will allow you to integrate yourself into their daily lives.

 Learning Spanish while travelling has considerable benefits which you will struggle to find in the classroom environment of a language school, one of which is the ability to see how the language that you learn is actually used on a day to day basis.

 There are a number of great places to learn Spanish worldwide, but as a student, you can choose this approach to studying Spanish through a university exchange program in Spain.
 By doing so, you can move to Spain and study in a university there for a semester, or perhaps even longer.
 If you do so, you'll need to select a city to go to.
 So which are the best cities to learn Spanish in Spain?

 How to Learn Spanish in Madrid

-1 student out of 5 using the European exchange program Erasmus to go to Spain selected Madrid as destination.
+1 out of every 5 Erasmus (the EU exchange student programme) students who go to Spain, choose Madrid.
 If you wish to study in Madrid or in the surrounding area, you can choose between 19 universities, private or public.

-Among the public institutions, you have the Universidad Politécnica of Madrid which trains future engineers, the Universidad Carlos III of Madrid, that is well known for sociology or journalism classes, or the Universidad Complutense of Madrid located in Madrid itself which counts the most students and teaches in many branches.
+Among the public institutions, you have the Universidad Politécnica of Madrid which trains future engineers, the Universidad Carlos III of Madrid, which is well known for sociology and journalism classes, or the Universidad Complutense of Madrid located in Madrid itself, which counts the most students across a variety of fields, including language courses.

-On the private side, you can choose between 12 faculties, including the Universidad Pontificia de Salamanca (University of Madrid), Universidad Antonio de Nebrija (letters, communication, social sciences, architecture), Universidad Francisco de Vitoria with the restaurant "the blue cordon", languages, international business school).
+On the private side, you can choose between 12 faculties, including the Universidad Pontificia de Salamanca (University of Madrid), Universidad Antonio de Nebrija (communication, social sciences, architecture), Universidad Francisco de Vitoria (with the restaurant "the blue cordon", languages, international business school).